not-ericdong/Sale-Finder/README.md

 This program checks the price of an item you are looking for all you have to do is provide an URL for the item you would like to track.
 It does this by scraping the web for the price of the item and emailing you once

-## This program currently only works with AMAZON
+## This program currently works with NIKE website, SOLESTOP.com,

 **How to use the program**